Affine Grassmannians and the geometric Satake in mixed characteristic: More on mixed characteristic affine Grassmannians

+\begin{rmk} More generally, given a perfect ring $R$, one can define the following category $\mC_R$ of triples $(\mE_1,\mE_2,\beta)$, where $\mE_1$ and $\mE_2$ are two finite projective $W(R)$-modules, and $\beta:\mE_1\dasharrow\mE_2$ is a quasi-isogeny.
+This is an exact category.
+It is an interesting question to see whether the algebraic K-theory of $\mC_R$ is related to the K-theory of $R$. \end{rmk}

+\bf Conjecture II. \rm A model of the line bundle $\mL_{\det}$ (in the sense as Lemma \ref{fin:loc free}) induces an embedding of a model of $\bGr_N$ into some projective space.
+In particular, $\bGr_N$ is the perfection of a projective variety.

 Note that assuming Conjecture I, Conjecture II holds if the space of global sections of $\mL_{\det}$ separate points.
-I.e. for every two different points $x,y\in \bGr_{N}$, there exists $s\in \Ga(\bGr_{\mmu},\mL_{\det})$ such that $s(x)=0$ and $s(y)\neq 0$.
-We see in Remark \ref{wGr2}, and in particular in the sequel \S \ref{sample cal} that in some cases when $\mu$ are very small, $\Gr_{\leq \mu}$ is the perfection of some projective variety.
+I.e. for every two different points $x,y\in \bGr_{N}$, there exists $s\in \Ga(\bGr_{N},\mL_{\det})$ such that $s(x)=0$ and $s(y)\neq 0$.
+As an evidence, we see in Remark \ref{wGr2}, and in particular in the sequel \S~\ref{sample cal} that in some cases when $\mu$ is (very) small, $\Gr_{\leq \mu}$ is the perfection of some projective variety.

-\begin{rmk} More generally, given a perfect ring $R$, one can define the following category $\mC_R$ of triples $(\mE_1,\mE_2,\beta)$, where $\mE_1$ and $\mE_2$ are two finite projective $W(R)$-modules, and $\beta:\mE_1[1/p]\to\mE_2[1/p]$ is an isomorphism.
-This is an exact category.
-It is an interesting question to know whether one can relate the algebraic K-theory of $\mC_R$ to the K-theory of $R$. \end{rmk}